 The following is a detailed timeline we are compiling of the movements of the life of the Victorian writer Charles Dickens during for each year of his adult life, as we come across them in letters, newspaper articles and other research.
 We have also included some key contemporary events that occurred in society and major news events from across the world at the time.

-July (26).
+July, 26.
 The passenger steamship SS Great Britain, designed by Isambard Kingdom Brunel, embarked on her maiden voyage from Liverpool to New York.

 Summer.
 Dickens works on a production of Every Man in his Humour.